serverless/serverless/docs/README.md

 ## Overview

-The Serverless Framework consists of a Command Line Interface and an optional Dashboard, excelling primarily with Amazon Web Services but increasingly supporting other cloud providers.
+The Serverless Framework consists of a Command Line Interface and an optional Dashboard, and helps you deploy code and infrastructure together on Amazon Web Services, while increasingly supporting other cloud providers.
+The Framework is a YAML-based experience that uses simplified syntax to help you deploy complex infrastructure patterns easily, without needing to be a cloud expert.
 It is developed and maintained by Serverless Inc., a specialized software company based in San Francisco, California.
-Initially launched as an open-source project, the Framework has since transitioned to a SaaS model to better support its scalability and the extensive infrastructure capabilities it offers.
+Initially launched as an open-source project, the Framework has since transitioned to a SaaS product to better support its scalability and the extensive infrastructure capabilities it offers.

 ## Highlights